jtnystrom/Discount/README.md

 Then, load the notebook itself into Zeppelin through the browser to see example use cases and instructions.

 The API examples from the notebook can also for the most part be used unchanged in the Spark shell (Scala REPL).
-For example, to intersect two sequence files, after starting the shell using `spark-shell.sh`:
+For example, to intersect two sequence files, after starting the shell using `discount-shell.sh`:

 ```scala
 import com.jnpersson.discount.spark._